 What about those who do ERP successfully, how can Mindfulness help them?

-Well, while some do complete their course of exposure response prevention (ERP) therapy successfully, there are others who don’t fully engage with the assigned ERP homework tasks out of the therapy room.
+While some do complete their course of exposure response prevention (ERP) successfully, there are others who don’t fully engage with the assigned ERP homework tasks out of the therapy room.
 This means treatment outcome is poorer than it is for others who do fully engage.
 Bringing in Mindfulness can be an additional benefit either way.

 If ERP effectively desensitises a person from the things they fear, wouldn’t Mindfulness distract away from this goal?

-No, because Mindfulness opposed to distraction is that the first represents a state of awareness and so the focus is the accepted attention towards intrusive thoughts in a non-judgmental way.
-Whereas, distraction is non-acceptance; therefore, avoidance/escape from the intrusive thoughts, which, as compulsions go, only serve to reinforce the problem.
+No, because Mindfulness as opposed to distraction are two different concepts.
+The first represents a state of awareness where the focus is the accepted attention towards intrusive thoughts in a non-judgmental way, and distraction is non-acceptance of intrusive thoughts with negative appraisal and avoidance/escape, which are the corresponding compulsions that reinforce the problem.

 But what about anxiety, how can someone manage this whilst accepting the thoughts?